 – reducing cortisol levels

 A recent Cochrane review concluded that lifestyle modifications might enhance the weight, free androgen index, and BMI in women with PCOS.”
 Lifestyle interventions are crucial to assist patients with PCOS to alleviate symptoms and reduce health risks.
-As an example, a plant-based diet, lifestyle changes, and aerobic exercise decreased PCOS symptoms in a study.
+For example, a study showed that a plant-based diet, lifestyle changes, and aerobic exercise decreased PCOS symptoms.

-Ayurveda wellness for PCOS: In accordance with the Ayurvedic view, PCOS can be connected with Aarthava Kshaya.
-Studies are completed to the clinical evaluation of the effectiveness of the Ayurveda treatment program on subfertility with PCOS.
-The answer to the treatment was listed, and therapeutic effects were assessed by symptomatic relief and during Trans Vaginal Scan and LH, FSH hormone levels.
-The results demonstrated that subfertility because of PCOS can be treated successfully by utilizing the Ayurveda therapy regimen.
+Following the Ayurvedic view, PCOS can be connected with Aarthava Kshaya.
+Studies are completed to evaluate the effectiveness of the Ayurveda treatment program on subfertility with PCOS.
+The answer to the treatment was listed, and therapeutic effects were assessed by symptomatic relief and during Trans Vaginal Scan and LH and FSH hormone levels.
+The results demonstrated that the Ayurveda therapy regimen can successfully treat subfertility because of PCOS.

-The ayurvedic treatment takes a holistic approach towards PCOS management.
+Ayurvedic treatment takes a holistic approach to PCOS management.
 A custom approach helps in re-balancing the hormones naturally.
-Ayurvedic treatment concentrates on balancing tissue nourishment, rectifying the imbalance of dosha-bio-energies that regulate the human body, and boosting metabolism.
-Ayurvedic remedies also assist in slow and healthy weight loss, reduce hair, facial hair growth, and reduces snoring.
+Ayurvedic treatment balances tissue nourishment, rectifies the imbalance of dosha-bio-energies that regulate the human body and boosts metabolism.
+Ayurvedic remedies also assist in slow and healthy weight loss, reduce hair and facial hair growth, and reduce snoring.
 Ayurvedic therapy not only helps in controlling PCOS; it also helps in restoring health and well-being.

-Talk to your Physician: If you consider any of the aforementioned natural treatment choices for PCOS, work with your physician to produce a treatment plan.
+If you consider any natural treatment choices for PCOS, work with your physician to produce a treatment plan.
 While herbal supplements and other therapies can help PCOS treatment, they are not substitutes for a customized, continuing dialogue with your doctor about your symptoms.